Parasite infection in a cell population: role of the partitioning kernel: Mean number of cells alive: General results

 \section{Mean number of cells alive: General results}

-We denote by $\mathfrak{C}_t$ the number of cells alive at time $t$.
-We give here results on the asymptotic behaviour of $\mathfrak{C}_t$.
+We denote by $\mathfrak{C}_t$ the number of cells alive at time $t$. \al{Recall that a cell can die either by natural death, or if its number of parasites reaches infinity in finite time.} \cha{As a consequence, $\mathfrak{C}_t$ may be defined as follows: } We give here results on the asymptotic behaviour of $\mathfrak{C}_t$.
 For general parasites dynamics, we give sufficient conditions for the cell population to survive with positive probability (see Proposition \ref{CS_ext_ps} below).
 Moreover, for specific dynamics of the parasites population, we give the asymptotic order of magnitude of the mean number of cells alive in the population.
 As in \cite[Proposition 2.1]{palau2016asymptotic}, we exhibit three different regimes, depending on the parameters of both the cells and the parasites dynamics (see Proposition \ref{CNS_ext_ps} below).
 It allows us to study the effects of parasites growth rate and diffusion parameter, and cells division and death rates.
 The next section will be devoted to the study of the effect of the partitioning kernel on the average number of cells alive in large time. \\